-- Prototyping and new concept development
+- Prototyping, concept development and validation

 Financial management for publishers: how are publishing budgets created, and how are they measured?

-- Understanding commonly-used financial reports
+- The key financial reports

 Developing a network: publishing is an industry based around people; this session will give a practical insight into how to develop relationships and sustain a professional and industry network